A Guide to the Weather and Climate in Vanuatu

 June Weather in Vanuatu

-June is one of the driest and most comfortable months in Vanuatu, making it ideal for outdoor exploration.
+June is one of the driest and most comfortable months in Vanuatu.
 Expect clear days for rainforest hikes and soaking up long, sunny beach days, with rain a rare interruption.
-Cooler temperatures and low humidity also make activities like diving, snorkelling and island hopping especially enjoyable.
+Cooler temperatures and low humidity also make activities like hiking and island hopping especially enjoyable.

 June is also culturally significant in northern Vanuatu, particularly on Pentecost Island, where the Naghol (land diving) season begins.
 This centuries-old ritual, which inspired modern bungee jumping, draws both locals and visitors eager to witness the spectacle.